 - View a changing of the guard at Arlington Cemetery.

-- Large sandwich box lunch and all-you-can-eat dinner at the Golden Corral or a banquet at the hotel.
+- Large sandwich box lunch and dinner are provided.

 - Wheelchairs and oxygen if needed for the day.